 This Cranberry Orange Bread is easy to make, super moist, and topped with a delicious orange glaze.
 Perfect for breakfast or dessert!

-One thing that I love about this bread is how simple it is to throw together.
+One thing that I love about this cranberry orange loaf is how simple it is to throw together.
 All you have to do is whisk together your dry ingredients, wet ingredients, combine them, fold in some cranberries, and bake it.
 You don’t even need a mixer to make this bread either.

 This bread is perfect for gifting to others and you can even freeze it for later.
 I’ve included notes in the recipe for how to prep this bread ahead of time too!

-Once you’ve mixed up the dry and wet ingredients, you’ll combine them and then fold in your cranberries (I sliced my cranberries in half to measure them out for this bread).
+Once you’ve mixed up the dry and wet ingredients, you’ll combine them and then fold in your cranberries.
 Then, just pop the bread in the oven and bake it.

 Once you’ve baked the bread, you’ll top it with a simple orange glaze.
 There is some orange juice and zest in the bread, but the glaze really enhances the orange flavor.